 Electric Vehicle Frequently Asked Questions

-What is the range of an electric car?
+What is an electric vehicle (EV)?

 How are electric car batteries made?

-Although it’s the future of driving, the technology behind EV batteries is more simple than traditional cars.
+Although it’s the future of driving, the technology behind EV batteries is simpler than traditional cars.
 These are lithium-ion batteries, with positively charged lithium ions carried by a liquid electrolyte.
 They travel from the anode to the cathode via a separator.
 The movement discharges electrical current, which powers the vehicle.

 What’s the lifespan of an electric car battery?